ThomasF85/react-and-morty/README.md

 - this `action` creates all issues, you have to do
 - under the `Issues` tab you should see now the number 8 (the image is just an example)
   ![board1](assets/issues.png)
+- Click on every Issue and add your project to it
-- go back to your `project kanban board` and click the `+ Add cards` button and move every issue with drag & drop into the `To do` column
+- go back to your `project` and click the `+ Add cards` in the ToDo column
   ![board1](assets/issues2.png)
   ![board1](assets/issues3.png)
   ![board1](assets/issues4.png)